TropibioWorkshops/Creating-Maps-of-Biogeographical-Ignorance/Creating-Maps-of-Biogeographical-Ignorance/README.md

-Creating Maps of Biogeographical Ignorance
+## Creating Maps of Biogeographical Ignorance

+Understand the limits of our biodiversity knowledge: Measuring recording effort through ignorance scores